My shopping cart

 Egg whites used in filtration tend to be sourced from chickens that aren’t free-range and live their lives in metal cages.
 The same goes for gelatin, bone marrow, milk protein and blood - cruelty is always involved when sourcing these ingredients, even if they’re sourced from free-range farms.

-Vegan wines contain no animal products whatsoever, so you can enjoy every sip knowing you’re not participating in the animal farming industry and helping better the world.
+Animal-derived wines contain no animal products whatsoever, so you can enjoy every sip knowing you’re not participating in the animal farming industry and helping better the world.

 One of the leading causes of climate change is animal agriculture - it’s one of the biggest polluters on the planet and is extremely wasteful.